Natural Remedies for the Common Cold

 4. Eat Right

-An apple a day will not only keep the doctor away, it will also help you recover from a common cold.
+An apple a day not only keeps the doctor away, but it also helps you recover from a common cold.

 While you may not have much of an appetite during the first few days, try to eat a high-fibre diet with plenty of fruit and vegetables.

-Soups are a good choice when you are feeling ill, and the warm liquid will soothe a sore throat.
+Soups are a good choice when you're feeling ill, and the warm liquid can soothe a sore throat.

 5. Echinacea